 - Double click on the TaskbarSi DWORD key, then enter the Value data 0 to 2 to change the taskbar icon size.

-This way you can change the Taskbar size on your Windows 11 PC.
+This way you can change the Taskbar size and show small Taskbar icons on your Windows 11 PC.
 If you want to learn more about the above steps in detail, continue reading:

 To get it started, open the Registry Editor first.
 For this, you can search for “regedit” in the Taskbar search box and click on the Registry Editor from the search result.

 If the UAC prompt appears on the screen, click on the Yes button to click Yes to give approve it.